nodejs/nodejs.org/apps/site/pages/en/learn/test-runner/mocking.md

 ### Time

 Like Doctor Strange, you too can control time.
 You would usually do this just for convience to avoid artificially protracted test runs (do you really want to wait 3 minutes for that setTimeout to trigger?).
 You may also want to travel through time.
+This leverages [`mock timers`](https://nodejs.org/api/test.html#class-mocktimers) from node's test runner.

+Note the use of time-zone here (`Z` in the time-stamps).
+Neglecting to include a consistent time-zone can (read: likely will) lead to unexpected restults.

 ```mjs displayName="master-time.spec.mjs"
 import assert from 'node:assert/strict';